 For example, if you are a writer your portfolio will include a collection of your best writing.
 If you are an artist you’ll include a collection of your best art pieces.

 Creating a career portfolio is something job seekers are doing a lot now to best illustrate their qualities.
 There are two kinds of portfolios you can create, a printed hard copy, or an online portfolio.

 Online portfolios have become really popular and are usually made as a personal website.
-Using a website portfolios is nice because all you have to do is send employers your website, instead of sending large email attachments or binders in the mail.
+Using a website portfolio is nice because all you have to do is send employers your website, instead of sending large email attachments or binders in the mail.

 But even if you have a website, it is still a good idea to have a PDF copy of all your portfolio content, in order to save all the documents and images in a safe place.

-A portfolio can also be helpful as a kind of CV or master resume, so that you can save all the information an employer could ever want in one spot.
+A portfolio can also be helpful as a kind of CV or master resume so that you can save all the information an employer could ever want in one spot.